The foundations: teaching a trick with rewards

 Mark the exact instant

-The moment the right movement happens, a crisp "yes!".
+At the precise moment the right movement happens, say a crisp, clear "yes!".
 Too early or too late, and your dog learns something else.

-The reward arrives right after the marker.
-During the learning phase, pay for every success: he needs to win often.
+The reward comes right after the marker.
+At first, reward every success: he needs to win often.

 Add the word, just once

-When the movement becomes predictable, say the word ("spin") just before the action, once.
-Repeating it teaches him it's optional.
+When he strings the movement together four or five times in a row without hesitating, say the word ("spin") just before the action, once only.
+Repeating it teaches him the word is optional.

 Finish on a success

-End with something easy and already learned, then an end signal ("all done") so he winds down instead of begging.
+End with something easy and already learnt, then an end signal ("all done") so he can wind down instead of pestering you.

-A trick learned in the living room only exists in the living room.
-You grow it in stages, over a few weeks.
+A trick learnt in the living room only exists in the living room: grow it in stages, over a few weeks.

 - Check that he responds to the word alone, hands still, and not just to the gesture.

-- Start again from the beginning in other rooms, then outside, with criteria lowered.
+- Start again from scratch in other rooms, then outside, asking for less at first.

-- Grow only one axis at a time: duration (holding longer), distance (further from you), or distraction (with people around).
+- Only push one "D" at a time: distance (further from you), distraction (with people around), or duration (holding it longer), which only applies to held positions.

-- When one D goes up, ease off the other two.
+- When one "D" goes up, ease off on the others.

-Start with ground-level tricks, easy and risk-free.
-Athletic moves can wait, and some are best kept well clear of.
+Start with ground-level tricks, easy and risk-free: the athletic movements can wait, and some are best avoided altogether.

 Do you need a hand?